ait-energy/iesopt/README.md

 **IESopt** (_Integrated Energy System Optimization_) is a modeling and optimization framework for integrated energy systems.

-> Note: We are currently moving from our internal version control to GitHub.
-Missing contents will be added during the
-> upcoming days ...

 It is developed and maintained at the **Center for Energy** at [AIT Austrian Institute of Technology GmbH](https://www.ait.ac.at/).
 The framework is designed to support the optimization of energy systems that are characterized by a high degree of integration between different energy carriers